Building Assessment Certificates for higher-risk buildings

 What BSR assesses

 BSR assesses various aspects of building safety through the submitted documents.
-The criteria for assessment are detailed and specific to each area.
+Detailed and specific assessment criteria for each area, includes:

 Safety Case Report (SCR)